-Replacing the three critical instruments (IR, AA, and NMR) that have died.
+Replacing the two critical instruments (AA and NMR) that have died or on life-support.

 Have you found any way(s) to share equipment with other programs/units and/or to save money repairing or repurposing equipment?
 If so, explain.